Gene Ward

 Gene Rinna Ward (March 9, 1943 – April 4, 2025) was an American politician and Republican member of the Hawaii House of Representatives, serving in that body from 1990 to 1998 and 2006 to 2025.
 He previously served as the Minority Leader from 2018 to 2020.
 He was a Vietnam veteran and former Peace Corps Country Director in East Timor.
-He also served with the United Nations in Malawi, Africa and was a presidential appointee in the USAID in the George W. Bush administration.
+He also served with the United Nations in Malawi, Africa and was a presidential appointee to the USAID during the George W. Bush administration.

 On March 21, 2025, after nearly 27 years of public service, Ward announced his retirement on March 31 due to health issues.
+Until his retirement, he was the longest-serving member of the Hawaii House of Representatives.

 Background

 Ward was born on March 9, 1943.
 He earned his BA, his MA in urban sociology, and his PhD in business sociology from the University of Hawaii at Manoa.
 His dissertation was a comparative study of Hawaiians in business compared to Europeans in business in Hawaii.

 Ward died on April 4, 2025, at the age of 82.